 Has a guy I knew I wasn't going like this track and was right.
 "Girl" is a song that... confused me.
-Its a great team up with Tree Giants but the meaning behide this song is questionable and I think thats somewhat the purpose.
+Its a good team up with Tree Giants but the meaning behide this song is questionable and I think thats somewhat the purpose.
 The song is the rawest and realest song on the album.
 Showing us the struggle that girls and guys go through in life.
 When we relise that were not in control of life, the stress and pressure is relased from us.
-Putting us back in EDM, Capital Kings and Hollyn shine one last time with "Love With Your Life (Capital Kings Remix)" leaving a reminder to show the love of Christ with our actions so may see a change.
+Putting us back in EDM, Hollyn shines one last time with "Love With Your Life (Capital Kings Remix)" leaving a reminder to show the love of Christ with our actions so may see a change.

 Comments (0) | Add Comment | Is This Review Helpful?
 Yes | No